TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Configuration/TypoScript/Syntax/Conditions/Index.rst

 come with examples for single condition criteria as well.

-The TSconfig and TypoScript backend modules show lists of existing conditions and allow simulating criteria verdicts to to analyze their impact on the resulting TypoScript tree.
+The TSconfig and TypoScript backend modules show lists of existing conditions and allow simulating criteria verdicts to analyze their impact on the resulting TypoScript tree.

 Condition criteria are based on